redis/redis-doc/docs/data-types/hyperloglogs.md

 ## Learn more

-* [Redis HyperLogLog Explained](https://www.youtube.com/watch?v=MunL8nnwscQ) shows you how to use the Redis hyperloglog to build a traffic heat map.
+* [Redis HyperLogLog Explained](https://www.youtube.com/watch?v=MunL8nnwscQ) shows you how to use Redis hyperloglogs to build a traffic heat map.